 Working the Angles for Content Creation

-Philosophers have written hundreds of quotes about how history seems to repeat itself.
+Philosophers have written (and rewritten) hundreds of essays on how history seems to repeat itself.
 Most take the harsh view that humanity cannot or will not take measures (usually something simple) to alter a predictable outcome (usually something gloomy).
 Carlos Castaneda suggested that if you open your mind and learn from history, you can change what may seem like a predictable outcome.

-Old PR guys – the ones I trained under – called this “working the angles” or simply “angling.”
+Maybe I call it “Angles for content creation,” but the old PR guys – the ones I trained under – had a name for reworking stories: they called it “working the angles” or simply “angling.”
 The task wasn’t just to repeat the story.
 You’re doing more by creating new content.
-One way to look at the process of “angling” a story is found in the ancient art of “plank-making.”
-Yep.
-Lumber.
+Need a visual?
+One way to look at the process of “angling” is found in the art of cutting lumber.

 A master plank cutter studies a log of prime lumber carefully before he cuts it into planks.
 He studies the grain and other features to predict how it will produce certain characteristics in the final product.
 He may cut into knots or grain to make interesting patterns.
 He may include rot or burns for a splash of color.
 He may cut straight along the grain to produce strong and rigid planks.